Speaking of that democratization, we've seen strides in delivering analytics to the business user. Where do you...

 Article: Analyzing the CRM analytics race

-When did analytics become such an important part of the customer service space, especially the
+When did analytics become such an important part of the customer service space, especially the call center?

 Analytics that aren't predictive are still very, very useful.
 What I could do is look at [the customer's] traditional usage patterns and, if I see a significant decline and know that it's a valuable customer, fire off an alert to a sales or service agent -- along with the ability to give that customer a discount.
 Is that predictive or not?
 If you're going to be exact, that is not real data mining from a predictive standpoint.
 But it is highly useful.
 Having strong descriptive analytical capabilities to describe the current state of things is important.
 Putting that together with business rules and treatment is very important.
 These days, we hear so much about real-time analytics.
 Does that mean that batch-mode analytics is dead?